AAhmed-SD/community-page-/README.md

-# Ibaadah - Spiritual Habit Building App
+# Ibaadah AI - Community page -> Ibaadah Habit Building App

 A modern, scrapbook-style landing page for a spiritual habit-building application designed for Muslims to grow in their Ibaadah.